-- 5. English Proficiency Test: Recent Secure English Language Test (e.g. UKVI IELTS/PTE) to confirm your language competence. - Secure English Language Test - An applicant will meet the English language requirement if they have obtained GCSEs, A levels or Scottish Highers in English while at school in the UK. - You do not need to provide an English Proficiency test score if you are from a majority English-speaking country or have completed a degree (RQF 6) from one of these countries. - 6.
-Photos: Recent passport-sized photographs.
+- 5. English Proficiency Test: Secure English language test (UKVI IELTS/PTE) to confirm your language competence. - An applicant will meet the English language requirement if they have obtained GCSEs or A Levels in the UK. - You do not need to provide an English proficiency test score if you are from a majority English-speaking country or have completed a degree-level qualification from one of these countries, see: gov.uk/student-visa/knowledge-of-english - If you have an International Baccalaureate certificate with a minimum score of 5 in English, you can use this as proof of language proficiency for your CAS. - ESCP can test your English level if you do not have suitable proof.
+Please email visasupportlondon@escp.eu for this. - 6.
+Photos: You must provide passport-sized photographs.
 See the government photo guidance for further info. - 7.
 Medical/TB Certificate: Nationalities who need to provide a TB Certificate before applying for a visa are listed here. - 8.
-Accommodation: Details of accommodation and where you intend to stay in the UK. - 9.
-Complete the online application form and relevant appendix via https://www.gov.uk/ student-visa/apply - 10.
-Pay the fees for the visa application and Healthcare Surcharge: https://www.gov.uk/ healthcare-immigration-application/pay - 11.
-Permission to be in the country from which you are applying (if you are not a national). - 12.
+Accommodation: You will need to give detail of accommodation and where you intend to stay in the UK. - 9.
+Complete the online application form and relevant appendix via gov.uk/student-visa/ apply - 10.
+Pay the fees for the visa application and Healthcare Surcharge.

+- 11. Permission to be in the country from which you are applying (if you are not a national). - 12.
 Sponsorship Letter, i.e. the written consent of your parent(s)/legal guardian(s) to travel to the UK if you are under 18.
-The letter must state the relationship between you and your parent(s) or legal guardian(s), and that your parent(s) or legal guardian(s) have given their consent for your application, your living independently in the UK, and your independent travel to the UK.
+The letter must state the relationship between you and your parent(s) or legal guardian(s), and that your parent(s) or legal guardian(s) has given their consent for your application, your living independently in the UK, and your independent travel to the UK.
 You must also provide evidence of your relationship with your parent(s) or legal guardian(s), such as an original birth certificate.
 Example of a letter of consent: